 What is a Data Pipeline?

-An organization might have a single source feeding multiple data pipelines, which in turn could be providing data to several destination systems.
+An organization might have a single source feeding multiple data pipelines, which could provide data to several destination systems.
 As data often contains sensitive information, data pipelines are implemented with security protocols and regulations in place to protect the data.
-To ensure data completeness, accuracy, and reliability, multiple data quality checks are applied throughout different stages of the pipeline.
+Multiple data quality checks are applied throughout different stages of the pipeline to ensure data completeness, accuracy, and reliability.

 What are the Components of a Data Pipeline?

-After you have read about What is data pipeline, and their types.
-Let’s read about its components.
+Now that you know what a data pipeline is, let’s read about its components.
 The components of a Pipeline are as follows:

 - Origin: Origin is the point of entry for data from all data sources in the pipeline.
 Most pipelines have transactional processing applications, application APIs, IoT device sensors, etc., or storage systems such as Data Warehouses, Data Lakes, etc. as their origin.